 Management Fees - The corporation has entered into a management agreement with ACIM, under which ACIM provides the fund with investment advisory and management services in exchange for a single, unified management fee (the fee) per class.
 The agreement provides that ACIM will pay all expenses of managing and operating the fund, except brokerage expenses, taxes, interest, fees and expenses of the independent directors (including legal counsel fees), extraordinary expenses, and expenses incurred in connection with the provision of shareholder services and distribution services under a plan adopted pursuant to Rule 12b-1 under the 1940 Act.
 The fee is computed and accrued daily based on each class's daily net assets and paid monthly in arrears.
 The difference in the fee among the classes is a result of their separate arrangements for non-Rule 12b-1 shareholder services.
 It is not the result of any difference in advisory or custodial fees or other expenses related to the management of the fund's assets, which do not vary by class.
-The rate of the fee is determined by applying a fee rate calculation formula.
-This formula takes into account the fund's assets as well as certain assets, if any, of other clients of the investment advisor outside the American Century Investments family of funds (such as subadvised funds and separate accounts) that use very similar investment teams and strategies (strategy assets).
-From January 1, 2020 through July 31, 2020, the investment advisor agreed to waive 0.37% of the fund's management fee.
-Effective August 1, 2020, the investment advisor agreed to decrease the amount of the waiver from 0.37% to 0.36% of the fund's management fee.
+From January 1, 2020 through July 31, 2020, the investment advisor agreed to waive 0.20% of the fund's management fee.
+Effective August 1, 2020, the investment advisor agreed to increase the amount of the waiver from 0.20% to 0.21% of the fund's management fee.
 The investment advisor expects this waiver to continue until July 31, 2021 and cannot terminate it prior to such date without the approval of the Board of Directors.

-The management fee schedule range and the effective annual management fee before and after waiver for each class for the period ended June 30, 2020 are as follows:
+The annual management fee and the effective annual management fee after waiver for each class for the period ended June 30, 2020 are as follows:

-Effective Annual Management Fee
+Annual Management Fee Effective Annual Management Fee After Waiver

-Management Fee

-Schedule Range Before Waiver After Waiver

-Class I 1.00% to 1.50% 1.36% 0.99%
+Class I 1.00% 0.80%

-Class II 0.90% to 1.40% 1.26% 0.89%
+Class II 0.90% 0.70%

 Distribution Fees - The Board of Directors has adopted the Master Distribution Plan (the plan) for Class II, pursuant to Rule 12b-1 of the 1940 Act.
 The plan provides that Class II will pay ACIS an annual distribution fee equal to 0.25%.
 The fee is computed and accrued daily based on the Class II daily net assets and paid monthly in arrears.
-The distribution fee provides compensation for expenses incurred in connection with distributing shares of Class II including, but not limited to, payments to brokers, dealers, and financial institutions that have entered into sales agreements with respect to shares of the fund.
+The distribution fee provides compensation for expenses incurred in connection with distribution shares of Class II including, but not limited to, payments to brokers, dealers, and financial institutions that have entered into sales agreements with respect to shares of the fund.
 Fees incurred under the plan during the period ended June 30, 2020 are detailed in the Statement of Operations.